pagegwood/pagegwood/site/web/app/plugins/advanced-custom-fields-pro/readme.txt

 == Changelog ==

+= 5.5.2 =
+* Tab field: Fixed bug causing value loading issues for field's with the same name
+* Repeater field: Fixed bug in 'collapsed' setting where field key was shown instead of field label

+= 5.5.1 =
+* Select field: Fixed bug preventing some field settings from being selected
+* Date picker field: Improved compatibility with customised values
+* Core: Added new 'enqueue_datepicker' setting which can be used to prevent the library from being enqueued
+* Core: Added new 'enqueue_datetimepicker' setting which can be used to prevent the library from being enqueued
+* Core: Minor fixes and improvements

 = 5.5.0 =
 * True False field: Added new 'ui' setting which renders as a toggle switch
 * WYSIWYG field: Added new 'delay' setting which delays tinymce initialization until the field is clicked